Yonahel/MITHackHealth/README.md

 # MITHackHealth
-Mobile App for the MITHackHealth Hackathon.
+Project Playground Mobile App for the MITHackHealth Hackathon.